Rates, discounts and monetary transactions

 299

-Cancellation of mortgage (loose; without delivery or transfer)
+Cancellation mortgage (single; without transfer or refinancing).

 Mortgagor